 Sentry uses a role-based privilege model.
-A role is assigned a set of rules for accessing a given Solr collection or Solr config.
-Access to each collection is controlled by three privileges: Query, Update, and \.
-The wildcard (\) privilege indicates all privileges.

-In contrast, access to config objects is controlled by a single privilege, \, meaning all privileges.
+A role is a set of rules for accessing a given Solr collection or Solr config.
+Access to each collection is governed by three privileges: Query, Update, and .
+The wildcard () indicates all privileges.
+In contract, access to each config is governed by a single privilege , meaning all privileges.